Many to Many Relationship

 A Many to Many relationship occurs when multiple entities can relate to multiple entities through a join (pivot) table.

-entities can have multiple associated Tag
+For example, multiple Post entities can have multiple associated Tag entities, and vice versa.

 Basic Usage

-Many to Many relationships are clearly defined using attributes provided by the api_model
+Many to Many relationships are clearly defined using attributes provided by the api_model macro.

 Example

-Here's a practical example where a Post
+Here's a practical example where a Post can have multiple related Tag entities:

 #![allow(unused)] fn main() { use bdk::prelude::*; #[api_model(base = "/v1/posts", table = posts)] pub struct Post { #[api_model(primary_key)] pub id: i64, pub title: String, // Define Many to Many relationship: a post has multiple tags #[api_model( many_to_many = posts_tags, foreign_table_name = tags, foreign_primary_key = tag_id, foreign_reference_key = post_id )] pub tags: Vec<Tag>, } #[api_model(base = "/v1/tags", table = tags)] pub struct Tag { #[api_model(primary_key)] pub id: i64, #[api_model(unique)] pub tag: String, // Define Many to Many relationship: a tag has multiple posts #[api_model( many_to_many = posts_tags, foreign_table_name = posts, foreign_primary_key = post_id, foreign_reference_key = tag_id )] pub posts: Vec<Post>, } }